-The information contained in this section has been provided by the national authority in June 2019.
+The information contained in this section has been updated in July 2020.
 We invite you to contact your national contact point to check whether this information is the latest version available.

 National Contact Point

 Subdirección General de Cooperación Territorial Europea (DiR3: EA0022411)

 Paseo de la Castellana, 162 planta 20 - 28071 MADRID

 Tel: +34 91 583 50 91

 Mr David Callejo Gomez